Ulises-Zamarripa/Data-Processing-using-python/README.md

 # Data-Processing-using-python

+Download the .ipynb and the .csv files into the same folder

 We will select a raw dataset from Kaggle  ( Hotel Bookings ) Perform a cleanup on it using the guidelines:
 - Feature engineering